elpapais/Party_Button/README.md

 This party button sounds the alarm and gets it started.

-The MP3 Shield was written by [Bill Porter](http://www.billporter.info/2012/01/28/sparkfun-mp3-shield-arduino-library/)
+The MP3 Shield library was written by [Bill Porter](http://www.billporter.info/2012/01/28/sparkfun-mp3-shield-arduino-library/)

 Repository Contents
 -------------------